jmbredenberg/Mafia-rules/README.md

 ###Investigator

-Whenever a kill is made, investigators may visit the kill location.
-They must message Mods to inform them that they have visited the kill site.
-They then gain the ability to investigate that player's death.
-Investigators are encouraged to visit the death location promptly to prevent serial killers from gaining an investigation (see below).

 Once per day, an investigator may ask the Mods a question of the form "Did X kill Y?"
-They must have visited Y's murder scene to do this.
 A single investigator can only ever ask one question about Y's death; in future investigations they must ask about other deaths.
 (Police officers who are also investigators have a possible exception.)

+**An investigator cannot investigate the death of a player unless they have visited the kill scene (and have informed Mods that they did so).** Investigators are encouraged to visit the death location promptly to prevent serial killers from gaining an investigation (see below).

 ###Conspiracy Theorist